justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 (deps/add-deps '{:deps {org.clj-commons/pretty {:mvn/version "2.2"}}})'
 ```

 It's rather amazing that you can add any compatible library in-line like this.
-It's out of the realm of imagination in the old Bashiverse.
+It's out of the realm of imagination in the old Bashiverse (or even Python, Ruby, or my old pal Perl).

 The second way I've reached out for other functionality is by including other Babashka scripts.
 This is one reason why I have a namespace declaration at the top (the other being that it's tidier).

-For instance, I have a script called [`bbts`][5] that will take incoming EDN data and look for any map key of timestamp and convert its value into a human readable date/time.
+For instance, I have a script called [`bbts`][5] that will take incoming EDN data and look for any map key named timestamp and convert its value into a human readable date/time.
 This is super useful as my brain is not able to parse milliseconds directly.

 ```shell
 $ cat sample.edn